-PBD Biotech specialises in novel phage-based diagnostic technology in the field of veterinary diagnostics.
+PBD Biotech specialises in novel phage-based diagnostic technology.

 Mycobacteria are a cause of a number of diseases in cattle and other species, such as Mycobacterium bovis (bovine TB) and Mycobacterium avium subsp. paratuberculosis (MAP; Johne’s disease).

 Scientists Dr Cath Rees and Dr Ben Swift discovered that mycobacteria cells can be rapidly detected in the blood and milk of infected animals at very high sensitivity and specificity.